Harmonic999/graduation/README.md

 Administator has rights to add/edit/delete restaurants, food and users and refresh users' votes.
 Users are able to vote only one time.
 They can revote for another restaurant if it is less than 12:00.
 User's vote is highlighted.

-Launching application requires MySql database installed on a local machine
+Launching application requires MySql database installed on a local machine.

 URL = jdbc:mysql://localhost:3306/work
 schema = "work", user = "root", no password.

-Or you can edit your own database parametres here - src/main/resources/database/mySQL.properties